CCA-Public/digital-archives-manual/guides/administration.md

 * Extraction rules for RAW, ISO, and AFF disk images are disabled so that disk images can be stored alongside files that are exported by the Disk Image Processor pre-ingest
 * Ghostscript PDF->PDF/A command replaced with a bash script that prevents errors when output filepaths are longer than 255 characters
 * Normalization rules for Adobe Flash, Macromedia Flash, and Generic SWF are disabled (by default, Archivematica attempts to normalize these formats to ffv1/Matroska video, which failed nearly 100% of the time)
-* Libreoffice added as tool and "Transcode to docx with libreoffice" and "Transcode to odt with libreoffice" added as normalization commands
+* Libreoffice and commands for transcoding to docx, odt, xlsx, ods, and pptx added

 <a name="configsettings"></a>
 ## Archivematica configuration settings